DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_real_virtual.rst

 The destination port is the adjacent port from the enabled portmask, that is, if the first four ports are enabled (portmask 0xf), ports 1 and 2 forward into each other, and ports 3 and 4 forward into each other.
-Also, the MAC addresses are affected as follows:
+Also, if MAC addresses updating is enabled, the MAC addresses are affected as follows:

 *   The source MAC address is replaced by the TX_PORT MAC address

 *   The destination MAC address is replaced by  02:00:00:00:00:TX_PORT_ID

-This application can be used to benchmark performance using a traffic-generator, as shown in the :numref:`figure_l2_fwd_benchmark_setup`.

-The application can also be used in a virtualized environment as shown in :numref:`figure_l2_fwd_virtenv_benchmark_setup`.
+This application can be used to benchmark performance using a traffic-generator, as shown in the :numref:`figure_l2_fwd_benchmark_setup`, or in a virtualized environment as shown in :numref:`figure_l2_fwd_virtenv_benchmark_setup`.

-The L2 Forwarding application can also be used as a starting point for developing a new application based on the DPDK.

 .. _figure_l2_fwd_benchmark_setup: